 You can also filter this report on the Item:

-First, the sales which did not include bikes are not included.
-This removes some sales it removes some customers.
+- The sales that did not include bikes are not included.
+This removes some sales and some customers.

-Secondly, we'll see the variance between the three numbers now:
+- Secondly, the variance between the three numbers now is:

 - The Historic Lifetime Value represents all sales